optimizacija/advent-of-code-2021/README.md

 # Running solutions

-Each solution to a puzzle has its own Rust project.
+Each solution has its own Rust project.
 So, just cd into the respective directory and run cargo in release mode.

 ```zsh
 cd day01_part1/